vertica/vertica.dplyr/vignettes/vertica.dplyr.md

 my.darray <- tbl2darray(bar,dsn="VerticaDSN",npartitions=4)
 ```

-## List of tested HP Vertica analytic functions and their Vertica.dplyr names
+## List of tested HP Vertica analytic functions and their vertica.dplyr names

 Functions that are not listed here have not been tested, but may be invokable by using the HP Vertica function name from within vertica.dplyr.